Mesutdemirok/FlatmateConnect/replit.md

 # Odanet - Flatmate & Room Rental Platform

 ## Overview
-Odanet is a flatmate and room rental platform designed for the Turkish market.
-Its primary purpose is to connect individuals seeking shared accommodation with available room providers.
-The platform emphasizes verified profiles, intelligent matching algorithms, and secure communication channels to foster a trustworthy environment for users.
-Key features include comprehensive user and listing management, seeker profiles, real-time messaging, and advanced search and filtering capabilities.
+Odanet is a flatmate and room rental platform for the Turkish market, connecting individuals seeking shared accommodation with room providers.
+It focuses on verified profiles, intelligent matching, and secure communication to build a trustworthy environment.
+Key capabilities include comprehensive user and listing management, seeker profiles, real-time messaging, and advanced search and filtering.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture

-### Frontend
+### UI/UX Decisions
-- **Framework**: React with TypeScript (Vite)
-- **Styling**: Tailwind CSS, shadcn/ui, Radix UI for accessible components.
-- **State Management**: React Query for server state, React hooks for local state.
-- **Routing**: Wouter for client-side routing.
-- **Internationalization**: i18next (Turkish primary locale, localized URLs).
-- **Authentication**: Replit Auth integration.
-- **UI/UX**: Mobile-first design, consistent branding with orange accents, gradient backgrounds, rounded cards, and icon-based feature chips.
+The platform features a mobile-first design with consistent branding, utilizing orange accents, gradient backgrounds, rounded cards, and icon-based feature chips.
+It includes responsive card layouts with dynamic aspect ratios, address overlays, and optimized mobile-first grids.

-### Backend
+### Technical Implementations
+- **Frontend**: React with TypeScript (Vite), Tailwind CSS, shadcn/ui, Radix UI for accessibility.
+State management uses React Query for server state and React hooks for local state.
+Wouter handles client-side routing, and i18next provides internationalization (Turkish primary locale).
+Replit Auth is integrated for authentication.
-- **Framework**: Express.js with TypeScript.
-- **Database**: PostgreSQL with Drizzle ORM.
-- **Authentication**: Replit Auth, session-based using `express-session`.
-- **File Handling**: Multer for image uploads, Cloudflare R2 for production storage.
-- **API Design**: RESTful with standardized error handling.
+- **Backend**: Express.js with TypeScript.
+PostgreSQL is used as the database with Drizzle ORM.
+Authentication relies on Replit Auth and session-based `express-session`.
+Multer handles image uploads, with Cloudflare R2 for production storage.
+The API is RESTful with standardized error handling.
-- **System Design**: Modular schema with foreign key relationships.
+- **File Upload System**: Supports multiple image uploads, optimized for mobile with HEIC/HEIF to JPEG conversion, compression, and resizing using Sharp and Busboy.
+Cloudflare R2 serves as the CDN for production image delivery.
+- **SEO**: Implemented with React Helmet for dynamic meta tags, Open Graph, and Twitter card generation for social media sharing.
+Slugs are generated for listings and seeker profiles for SEO-friendly URLs.

-### Key Features
+### Feature Specifications
-- **User Management**: Profile creation, verification, image uploads.
+- **User Management**: Profile creation, verification, and image uploads.
 - **Listing System**: Detailed room listings with multiple images and filtering.
 - **Seeker Profiles**: Comprehensive profiles for accommodation seekers.
 - **Messaging System**: Real-time communication.
-- **Favorites System**: Save and manage favorite listings.
+- **Favorites System**: Allows users to save and manage favorite listings.
 - **Search & Filtering**: Location-based search with various filters for both room and flatmate searches.
-- **File Upload System**: Cloudflare R2 CDN storage for production, local storage for development, supporting multiple image uploads and optimized for mobile with image processing (HEIC/HEIF to JPEG conversion, compression, resizing).
-- **Homepage Feed**: Mixed feed displaying both listings and seeker profiles.
+- **Homepage Feed**: A mixed feed displaying both listings and seeker profiles.

-- **Social Share Previews**: Dynamic Open Graph and Twitter card generation for social media sharing.
-- **UI Enhancements**: Consistent navigation, responsive card layouts with dynamic aspect ratios and address overlays, and optimized mobile-first grids.
+### System Design Choices
+The system employs a modular schema with foreign key relationships for robust data management.
+Backend fallbacks for slug-based lookups ensure backward compatibility with ID-based URLs.

 ## External Dependencies